BeardOverflow/MergeCrunch/README.md

 ## FEEDBACK, BUGS OR CONTRIBUTION
 - If you need some help, I will be glad to help you.
-- Report errors is great!
-Do it, please.
+- Please report all errors, getting them is great.
-- If you want help me with something, you will prepare a pull request :)
+- If you want to help me with something please create a pull request :)

 ## LICENSE
 GNU General Public License v2.0